iOSWhisperTest/whispertest/README.md

 ├── whisper_test/               # Main library
 │   ├── test/                   # Test suite
 │   └── scripts/                # Helper scripts
+├── raspberry_pi/               # Scripts and docs for the Pi
 ├── requirements.txt
 └── README.md
 ```

+### USB microphone and mouse/keyboard emulation

+The `raspberry_pi/` directory contains scripts and documentation to enable USB microphone emulation and USB mouse and keyboard emulation by connecting a Raspberry Pi to the iOS device.
+This functionality is currently not integrated with the rest of the repository.
+See `raspberry_pi/README.md` for more details.

 ## 🔧 Configuration